AlejandroFuentePinero/alejandrofuentepinero.github.io/_portfolio/awards.md

 ### 2022

-- Best post-graduate presentation at the Conference Talk Skill Workship
+- Best post-graduate presentation at the Conference Talk Skill Workshop
   - ESA-SCBO conference, Wollongong.
   - Talk title: "Predicted alteration of vertebrate communities in response to climate-induced elevational shifts".